 Boston Dynamics’ Spot robot dogs have been deployed in industrial settings by companies such as GSK and AB InBev for tasks including safety inspections and efficiency enhancements.

-Figure 2: Boston Dynamics’ Spot robot dog example.3
+Figure 2: Boston Dynamics’ Spot robot dog example.5

 Maritime operations

-The Port of Corpus Christi has implemented an AI-powered digital twin system called OPTICS to enhance real-time tracking and safety.
-The system utilizes machine learning to predict ship positions and supports emergency response training through the use of generative AI.
+The Port of Corpus Christi has implemented an AI-powered digital twin system, OPTICS, to enhance real-time tracking and safety.
+The system uses machine learning to predict ship positions and supports emergency response training with generative AI.

-Figure 3: An example of OPTICS, showing ship information.4
+Figure 3: An example of OPTICS, showing ship information.6

 Workplace productivity